Capiz, Philippines: The Rich and Mysterious Province in the Visayas

 I don’t have to witness and understand everything to believe.
 No, I haven’t seen them but yes, I have felt them and I know there will always be opposing forces like the light and the dark.
 The mere mention of witchcraft, divination, spells and the likes in the Bible means they are real and already exist thousands of years ago and could be practiced anywhere, not just in Capiz.

 I am proud to be a Capizeño and I will always cherish my home province.
 I am tempted to say that maybe its mystery and obsession on the supernatural could boost the people’s interest and be more intrigued to come over to the province but I will not go in that direction.
-At the end of the day, I still think the reserved and peaceful Capiz should continue to thrive, capitalizing on its workforce and highlighting its strong points as a province, and remain beautiful and proud as it simply is.
+At the end of the day, I still think the naturally rich and peaceful Capiz should continue to thrive, capitalizing on its workforce and highlighting its strong points as a province, and remain beautiful and proud as it simply is.